DaProphet76/Hidden-ones/Story/Hidden Ones Book.md

 **MALCOLM**
 *"Exactly.
 And we both know **this company’s got secrets.** Hell, we’re getting locked out of half the damn logs."*

-*Johnathan doesn’t respond immediately.
+*Jonathan doesn’t respond immediately.
 He knows Malcolm is right.
 This isn’t **just a security job**—there’s a level of **secrecy** even they aren’t being told.
 But instead of voicing his concern, he refocuses on his screen.*

-**JOHNATHAN**
+**Jonathan**
 *"Then we build a system that makes internal leaks **traceable**.
 If someone **inside** tries to bypass security, we **track them in real time.**"*

 *Tessa raises a brow, intrigued.*